Cascading/cascading-jdbc/README.md

 repository with by using `gradle install` instead of `gradle build` or upload them to your organizations repo manager.

-## Teradata

-Similar to Oracle above, the `cascading-jdbc-teradata` subproject contains everything to create jar files that can talk to a teradata instance.
-Since the teradata JDBC driver is not available in any maven repository, you have to build it yourself like so:

-0. Create a teradata account, if you don't have one already
-1. Download `TeraJDBC__indep_indep.14.10.00.39.tar` from the [download page](https://downloads.teradata.com/download/connectivity/jdbc-driver)
-2. Unpack the driver:

-    > tar xf TeraJDBC__indep_indep.14.10.00.39.tar

-3. Install `terajdbc4.jar` and `tdgssconfig.jar` in your local maven repository.
-You can skip this step, if the teradata jars are already in your organizations maven repository.

-   > mvn install:install-file -DgroupId=com.teradata -DartifactId=terajdbc4 -Dversion=14.10.00.39 -Dpackaging=jar -Dfile=terajdbc4.jar -DgeneratePom=true
-   > mvn install:install-file -DgroupId=com.teradata -DartifactId=tdgssconfig -Dversion=14.10.00.39 -Dpackaging=jar -Dfile=tdgssconfig.jar -DgeneratePom=true

-4. Build the sub-project like this:

-   > gradle clean cascading-jdbc-teradata:build -Dcascading.jdbc.url.teradata="jdbc:teradata://host/USER=user,PASSWORD=password"

-After executing the build you will find all the jars in `cascading-jdbc-teradata/build/libs/`.
-You can install them in your local maven repository with by using `gradle install` instead of `gradle build` or upload them to your organizations repo manager.

 # Usage